 The very first thing to consider are farm animals for sale in your area, and the upfront cost of purchasing, transporting and getting the animal to your home.
 If you’re buying a calf or a lamb, the cost will obviously be higher than purchasing chicks or hens.

 It's important to determine how much it will roughly cost to raise your farm animals.
 Some costs to think of or research before making your ultimate decision are as follows.

 Feed- what will you have to purchase?
 If the animals are grazing the amount of grazing space will help you determine your flock/herd size.
 Consider finding free feed wherever possible.

 Did you know cows love pumpkins?
 Be smart with your fields when it comes to grazing animals and field management.
 Contact your local restaurants and breweries for scraps and spent grains.
 Use garden scraps.
 Free range your chickens.
-Windfall fruits make great feed
+Windfall fruits also make great feed.

 Need for shelter– determining what you currently have to utilize, what repairs buildings might need and if you need shelter and protection for the animals you choose to raise.

 CONSIDERATIONS FOR RAISING FARM ANIMALS AS A BEGINNER